|Electromagnetic Environment Situational Awareness for NATO|

 |Information Systems Technology|

-Big Data, Cognitive Radio & Networks, Data Fusion, DSA, EW, Spectrum Awareness & monitoring, Transmitter Localization
+Big Data, Cognitive Radio Networks, Data Fusion, DSA, EW, Radio Environment Mapping, Spectrum Awareness Monitoring, Transmitter Localization

 The Electromagnetic Environment Situational Awareness (EESA) under the Name of Radio Environmental Map (REM) has recently attracted a lot of attention in the wireless communications research community.
 The REM can be viewed as rich hierarchical databases containing various types of static and dynamic radio environment information e.g. sensing information from Radios or EW sensors, raw spectrum measurements, terrain models, building plans, fixed transmitters, statistical propagation models, estimations of located transmitters and their configurations, estimations of radio propagation models etc. Electromagnetic Environment Situational Awareness can be seen as a field of application of Big Data Analytics to the Spectrum Awareness on the battlefield.